tn-aixpa/rs-flood-mapping/docs/howto/workflow.md

     code_src="launch.sh")
 ```

-The function represent a container runtime that allows you to deploy deployments, jobs and services on Kubernetes.
+<p align="justify">The function represent a container runtime that allows you to deploy deployments, jobs and services on Kubernetes.
 It uses the base image of rs-flood-mapping container deploved in the context of project that creates the runtime environment required for the execution.
-It invovles pulling the base image with gdal installed and installing all the required libraries and launch instructions specified by 'launch.sh' file.
+It invovles pulling the base image with gdal installed and installing all the required libraries and launch instructions specified by 'launch.sh' file.</p>

 ## 5. Create workflow pipeline